Maciek7987/Copy-annaTwelve/README.md

 # Copy AnnaTwelve Site

-Project was created in form edcucation.
+This website can be viewed only on desktop ,The hover animation I’ve used wouldn’t work on mobile devices Project was created in form edcucation.
 It's a try create imitate home page from original site, with some changes.